Close

 Total: AED 60 + VAT per year

 Employees with a basic salary of AED 16,000 or less can claim 60% (maximum AED 10,000) for three consecutive months after losing their job.
+They must have subscribed to this plan for the last 12 months to be eligible for the claim.

 Category B